More About Hawaiʻi

 Current Travel Requirements

 International Visitors Travelling to the Hawaiian Islands

 The State of Hawai‘i is in alignment with federal international requirements.
 There are no additional State of Hawai’i requirements for passengers flying directly into Hawai’i from an international destination.
 Effective 8 November, 2021.
-The State of Hawaii will welcome all vaccinated international travellers.
+The State of Hawaiʻi will welcome all vaccinated international traveler.
 Non-U.S. citizens traveling directly to Hawai‘i from Australia and New Zealand must present both a vaccination record and a negative COVID-19 test result (PCR or antigen) within one day of boarding a flight to the U.S. Find out more here

 Additionally, this pdf provides a visual aid for requirements

-Travel from the U.S mainland
+Travel from the U.S continental US

 As of 15 June 2021, all passengers who are not in quarantine are free to travel between islands without restriction.